-1. Zion – Utah
+1. Zion National Park – Utah

 You know those famous pictures of waved canyon walls flooded with a light so fiery it looks unnatural?
 Well, chances are they were taken at Zion National Park.
 With its striped pink cliffs, emerald pools, clear streams and slot canyons, the park inspires the sort of reverence its name – meaning ‘heavenly city’ – demands.
 The two most famous hikes are Angels Landing and The Narrows, and are some of the best you’ll find anywhere.
 A surprising amount of vegetation thrives among the rocky landscape.
 In spring, the park is dotted with colourful wildflowers; in autumn it turns a rusty yellow; and in winter, the snow dusts the cliffs like icing sugar.

-2. Bryce Canyon – Utah
+3. Bryce Canyon – Utah

-Bryce Canyon, a vast amphitheater of red rocky hoodoos, has often been described as a ‘forest of stone’ and a ‘cave without a roof’, and it’s easy to see why.
+Bryce Canyon, a vast amphitheatre of red rocky hoodoos, has often been described as a ‘forest of stone’ and a ‘cave without a roof’, and it’s easy to see why.
 Hoodoos (say it out loud – it’s fun) are pillars of rock that have been left standing due to erosion.
 You may have seen something similar in Turkey’s Cappadocia region, or Australia’s Pinnacles Desert, but nowhere have you seen them like this.
-This is rocky scenery at its best – especially at sunrise and sunset.
+This is Utah‘s rocky scenery at its best – especially at sunrise and sunset.

-5. Yellowstone – Wyoming, Montana & Idaho
+6. Yellowstone – Wyoming, Montana & Idaho

-The first national park to be established anywhere in the world, Yellowstone is king of the American wilderness.
+The first national park to be established anywhere in the world, Yellowstone is the king of the American wilderness.
 Home to hot springs, waterfalls and its own grand canyon, the diversity of Yellowstone is mind-blowing.
 While the most famous landmark is undoubtedly Old Faithful, it’s only one of 300 geysers within the park – the world’s greatest concentration, along with 10,000 other thermal features.
 Just up the road from Old Faithful is Grand Prismatic Spring, a hot spring with spectacular orange, green and blue hues.
 At the other end of the park is the open Lamar Valley, which is a great place to spot wildlife such as bears, wolves and the ubiquitous bison.

-6. Grand Teton – Wyoming
+7. Grand Teton National Park – Wyoming

 Just a short drive down the road from Yellowstone is the vastly different Grand Teton National Park.
 Rather than the volcanic features of its more famous neighbour, Grand Teton is all about granite peaks and glacial lakes.
 Each turn in the road delivers another astounding view, as well as the possibility of spotting a bear or moose.
 Some of the best hikes can be found around turquoise Jenny Lake, including Inspiration Point and Hidden Falls.